kescopee/coursera_getting_and_cleaning_data_project/CodeBook.md

 Please note that all measurements are floating-point values, normalised and bounded within [-1,1]

-## All measurements can be grouped into 2 domains:
+## All measurements can be grouped into 2 domains

     ### Frequency domain (prefixed by `frequencyDomain`)

     - `frequencyDomainBodyAccelerometerMeanX`
 	- `frequencyDomainBodyAccelerometerMeanY`
 	- `frequencyDomainBodyAccelerometerMeanZ`